bersavosh/XRB-LrLx_pub/README.md

 }
 ```

 This repository is maintained and updated by [Arash Bahramian](https://bersavosh.github.io/).
 Feel free to contact me if you have suggestions/comments/questions.
-A complete list of contributors is available under [CONTRIBUTORS].
+A complete list of contributors is available under [CONTRIBUTORS](https://github.com/bersavosh/XRB-LrLx_pub/blob/master/CONTRIBUTORS.md).
 If you have contributed at any level to this repository via means other than pull requests, you are encouraged to add your name to this file.

 ## Plot